HarryTan06/NUS-MoneyApp/README.md

 ## 4, Payment App Market Research

 This [paper](PaymentAppDesign.pdf) was done in the "Design Thinking" module where student are thought to apply design thinking process and product developement.
-The paper uses DBS Bank's PayLah mobile app as illustration.
+The paper uses DBS Bank's PayLah mobile app as an illustration.
 It inculde the payment app market research and payment app design thinking.
-This provide ideas and material to develop the NUS Moneyapp final product.
+This provides ideas to develop the NUS Moneyapp final product.

 ## 5, Payment App Regulation in Singapore